Technology Blockers That Harm Your Web Site Ranking

 Text-only Browsers or Text-to-voice Converters

 These are used by the blind.
-The same thing that stops these browsers will stop most search engine crawlers so it's a good idea to have all of your web sites tested for accessibility such as: WebXact and provide an alt tag on all images and also view your site in a text-only browser (you can do this by finding your site in Google, clicking on the cache and then on the option for text only).
+The same thing that stops these browsers will stop most search engine crawlers so it's a good idea to have all of your web sites tested for accessibility and provide an alt tag on all images and also view your site in a text-only browser (you can do this by finding your site in Google, clicking on the cache and then on the option for text only).

 Template Driven Hosting Companies